Parking Information 2022

 - Middlebury College is not responsible for thefts or damage that may occur to an automobile while parked on campus.

 - Visitors to the campus are expected to park appropriately and are required to have a parking permit if parked overnight.
 Visitors are considered to be persons (other than current and recent students, staff and faculty) who occasionally visit the campus for pleasure, conferences, or business.
 Spaces that are designated by Visitor Parking signs are not to be used by faculty, staff or students.
 Any person operating a vehicle registered to a current Middlebury College student or employee is not eligible for visitor status (see visitor parking).

 Driving on Campus

 Vehicles operated by students, faculty, and staff may be parked or driven on campus roadways under the provisions of College regulations and Vermont laws relating to motor vehicles.

-Violations of motor vehicle laws or College motor vehicle regulations that endanger the safety of others such as driving on sidewalks or failing to stop at stop signs, are regarded as serious offenses and will not be tolerated.
+Violations of motor vehicle laws or College motor vehicle regulations that endanger the safety of others, such as driving on sidewalks or failing to stop at stop signs, are regarded as serious offenses and will not be tolerated.
 Drivers must be aware of road signs.
-Parking on grass, gravel, and sidewalks is prohibited.
+Parking on grass, gravel, and sidewalks and driving in the wrong direction are prohibited.
 Violations will result in a fine, payment of damages, disciplinary proceedings, and may result in loss of driving and parking privileges at Middlebury College.
-Driving the wrong direction on the roadway (hill) near Stewart Hall may result in a fine, payment of damages, disciplinary proceedings, and may result in the loss of driving and parking privileges at Middlebury College.

 Note: Driving while intoxicated is a serious crime and may result in arrest by the local police, a criminal record, and court costs.
-Student discipline for incidents of DUI are covered in the Student Handbook under Conduct.
+Student discipline for incidents of DUI are covered in the Student Handbook.